jenanejj/SQL-Project/QA.md

 FROM analytics_1
 WHERE userid IS NOT NULL

 I noticed that productSKU column in the ecommerce table and productSKU column seemed to be the same.
 So, I tried to link them to double check the referential integrity of the data.

+I want to make sure the data reliable.
+I am assuming that the productSKU in sales_report table and sales_by_SKU to have the same information:

+I used this query to check reliability:

+SELECT COUNT("productSKU"), "productSKU"
+FROM sales_by_sku
+GROUP BY "productSKU"

+SELECT COUNT("productSKU"), "productSKU"
+FROM sales_report
+GROUP BY "productSKU"